afni/afni_doc/background_install/unix_tutorial/basic/basic_05.vars.rst

    The ``ls`` command shows the contents of that directory.
 The shell expands ``$ddir`` before the ``ls`` command is envoked.

-maybe we made a mistake
+Maybe we made a mistake
 -----------------------

 There are, of course, many ways to make mistakes.
 But consider an example where we just specify the wrong name of the directory.